 Family Trip to the Black Hills: Reflections, Reviews and Recommendations

 Our daughter Noelle (born on Christmas) age 17, suggested we take a trip to the beautiful mountains of Colorado.
-I said I had instead thought about taking our family of 4 boys and 4 girls to experience the beauty and attractions of the Black Hills.
+Instead, I thought about taking our family of 4 boys and 4 girls to experience the beauty and attractions of the Black Hills.
 I explained it is just as picturesque and yet family friendly.
 I wanted our children ages 5-18 to experience some of the moments I had when my family drove there when I was in high school.

 South Dakota-Black Hills Area